chppwa/chppwa/README.md

 - 👀 I’m interested in ... collecting records, trying new beers, and operations
 - 🌱 I’m currently learning ... linux, project management, and CLI
 - 💞️ I’m looking to collaborate on ... remote administration
-- 📫 How to reach me ... discord/twitter @chppwa
+- 📫 How to reach me ... discord @chppwa

 <!---
 chppwa/chppwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.